keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 #### Initializing the SDK

-This process starts with calling the `initKeypom` function and will always be the first function you call to interact with the Keypom SDK.
+This process starts with calling the `initKeypom` function to initialize the SDK.

-`initKeypom` initializes the SDK to allow for interactions with the Keypom smart contracts.
-Without it, none of the other SDK functions would work as expected.

 ```js